 Downsides basically center around having to pay more, at least up front (we'll get more into that below).
 The other negative is that, unfortunately, really excellent bike shops stocked with the inventory you desire can be quite rare.
 The sad truth is a lot of bike shops were started by people with passion, not business savvy, and the turnover for employees is typically high, due to low wages and long hours.

 Buying online – pros and cons

 Buying a bike online can be done two ways.
 First, there are manufacturers, like Canyon, YT, and others that ship bikes straight to customers.
 Typically they have a team in each country for technical and warranty support.

-Then there are mail-order shops with their own bike brands, like Cell or Reid Cycles.
-Cell and Reid are both prominent online, but also have a growing bricks and mortar retail presence.
-You'll also find some shops with exclusive deals with manufacturers, with those bikes only being available from that retailer (although the retailer doesn't actually own the brand).
+Then there are online shops with their own bike brands, like Vitus from Chain Reaction Cycles.
+You'll also find some sites with exclusive deals with certain manufacturers, with those bikes only being available from that retailer (exclusive partnerships).